E-waste FAQWhy recycle e-waste?

 What happens to the recovered material?

-The materials listed below are sold to markets in the United States.
-No materials are shipped over-seas.
+The materials listed below are sold to domestic and international markets.
 Proceeds from the sale of these materials help offset the costs of demanufacturing and processing the e-waste.
 Recovered materials include:

 - Crushed glass (shredded)